-Net requirements are the requirements for an item based on its gross requirements (from forecasts, customer orders or upper-level demand), minus stock already on-hand and scheduled receipts.
+Net requirements are the requirements for an item based on its gross requirements (from forecasts, customer orders, or upper-level demand), minus stock already on hand and scheduled receipts.

-Before we start talking details about the net requirements, let us clear our concept about a few terms.
+Before talking about the net requirements, let us clarify our concept about a few terms.

-The term gross refers to the entire estimate of material requirements that a company needs to put in for smooth functioning in one production cycle.
+The term gross refers to the total estimate of material requirements a company must put in for smooth functioning in one production cycle.

 The gross requirement for a company is generally fixed and predetermined.

 A company with an efficient and far-sighted inventory management and control system is always ahead of its competitors.

 Net requirements= Gross requirements- (scheduled receipts+ On-hand inventory)

 We calculate this value meticulously by looking into the scheduled receipts and on-hand stock.
-Hence, it is not an arbitrary value and definitely is not fixed for every production cycle.
+Hence, it is not an arbitrary value and is not fixed for every production cycle.

 Now, the net requirement amount must be above a specified safety stock.
-This value we get after comparing the net value obtained, with the safety stock of the firm, is referred to as the projected available balance.
+After comparing the net value obtained, this value we get with the safety stock of the firm is referred to as the projected available balance.

 If the projected available balance is